DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 ## Quadratic optimization for portfolio management
 The selected code is a Python script that uses the Pyomo library to solve a quadratic optimization problem for investment portfolio selection.
 The goal is to minimize the variance of the portfolio while achieving a target return.

-First, the script imports necessary modules from Pyomo and NumPy.
+First, the script imports the necessary modules from Pyomo and NumPy.
 Pyomo is used for defining and solving the optimization model, while NumPy is used for handling arrays and matrices.

 ```python
 from pyomo.environ import *